bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/privacy-and-robustness-in-lightning.md

 If everything's symmetrical, I can make it look like you screwed up by just spending the n minus one transaction the nth transaction and then go, you spent that one and actually it was me.
 There's some cost to doing that, I'm going to have to pay fees on both of them.
 But no one can canonically assign blame for that kind of screw up.
-So you start to go, well, maybe we do make the mason metric but then you're like yeah you're reintroducing complexity and the real appeal is simplicity and simplicity is often underrated as far as going you know there's enough moving parts in Lightning as we've discovered without making the base protocol.
+So you start to go, well, maybe we do make them asymmetric but then you're like yeah you're reintroducing complexity and the real appeal is simplicity and simplicity is often underrated as far as going you know there's enough moving parts in Lightning as we've discovered without making the base protocol.
 So I find the simplicity more compelling I think now than I did when the first idea was introduced.
 So I've definitely come along.
 The good news is that we need a soft fork, we need to roll this thing out, it's not going to happen overnight, we're going to have both side by side, and we will find the engineering tradeoffs, to be honest.
 If I'm wrong and we end up going, no, actually, we want some hybrid scheme, or we prefer LN penalty or everything else, but we'll get there as well.
 There's no huge hurry in this process.

-Adam Jonas: 00:11:02
+Mark Erhardt: 00:11:02

 Of course, people that still want a penalty can just continue to use LN penalty.